 At this point we have everything we need in terms of configuration and credentials.
 Time to do a bit of coding.

-Creation of a contact form
+Creation of a Contact Form

-.
-Next, define two routes, one for displaying the contact form (method getContactForm()
+• for displaying the contact form: getContactForm()

 Route::get('/contact', [ContactController::class, 'getContactForm'])->name('contact.get');